-Read my Meet + Eat with Maggie where she answered a few questions on her skincare line and her work with aromatic plants.
+Read about my visit with Maggie where she answered a few questions on her skincare line and her work with aromatic plants.
 Then, find her recipe for her Fragrant Jasmine Tea linked below.

 1. First, please tell me about your last name, I love the sound of it.
 What does it mean?
 It means "beloved".